Scholarships and Grants

 Grant eligibility is determined by information submitted by you and your parent(s) on the Free Application for Federal Student Aid.
 Wesleyan’s FAFSA code is: 003830.

-Federal Pell Grants range from $605 to $5,645 per year based on your estimated family contribution.
+Federal Pell Grant amounts are based on your estimated family contribution.

 Pennsylvania Higher Education Grants are awarded to students residing in Pennsylvania.
 Click here for more information.